 "India is an AMAZING Land"

-One of such hidden spots is “Mitawali” which is situated near to
+I was also unaware that “Mitawali” which is situated near to

 As I always say, Good travellers never plan in advance, so one fine day I decided to start my voyage for exploration of Mitawali.
 On National Highway 3; after reaching Dhaulpur, half-an-hour before Morena, I started asking for directions to reach Mitawali.
 All I got was blank faces, as clueless as mine.
 Finally someone in Morena gave a vague information about the place.
 The situation was not quite encouraging, yet I had no option but to test the powers of trust which I kept in his directions, however to my good fortunes he was right.